Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 If a track condition exists before the cage button and the pinky switch is in radar or heat the radar breaks track and returns to boresight.
 If pinky switch is in guns lock is not broken.

-Cage mode can be exited from either cockpit, by placing Weapon Select knob into or out of the B position.
+Cage mode can be exited from either cockpit, the pilot can place the Weapon Select knob into or out of the B position.
 If the pilot leaves the Weapon Select knob in B, it does not preclude a later entry into Cage mode.
+The WSO can exit cage mode by pressing the [Air To Air Button](#air-to-air-button).

 #### Computer Automatic Acquisition Mode (CAA)